Russian Elections: What’s Next for Putin

 Ellen Barry reported from Moscow for the New York Times between 2008 and 2013, the last two years as bureau chief, winning a Pulitzer Prize.
 She is now an International Correspondent at the paper’s London bureau.

 Arkady Ostrovsky is Russia and Eastern Europe editor at The Economist, which he joined in 2007 as Moscow bureau chief after a decade as a Moscow correspondent at the Financial Times.
 His book The Invention of Russia won the 2016 Orwell Prize.

 Shaun Walker is the outgoing Moscow correspondent for the Guardian, having previously reported for The Independent from Russia.
 He has distilled his experiences into his newly-published The Long Hangover, which analyses how Putin has exploited the past to cement his hold on Russia’s future.

-Copies of The Long Hangover, and The Invention of Russia will be for sale at the event.
+Copies of The Long Hangover will be for sale at the event.